xvonabur/UNIT3D/book/src/meilisearch_setup.md

-# Meilisearch Setup for UNIT3D
+# Meilisearch setup for UNIT3D

 **Note:** This guide assumes you are using a `sudo` user named `ubuntu`.

-## 1. Install and Configure Meilisearch
+## 1. Install and configure Meilisearch

 1. **Install Meilisearch:**